Course resources on the DCC: Education Cluster

-We are currently (2025 Spring, Summer, and Fall) offering dedicated resources on the DCC for course support.
-We are providing access via SLURM SSH or OnDemand (web) for Rstudio, Jupyter, of a linux desktop.
+We are offering dedicated resources on the DCC for course support by providing access via SLURM SSH or OnDemand (web) for Rstudio, Jupyter, or a linux desktop.
+These collective resources are known as our Education Cluster.
 Resources dedicated for courses include 50 Infiniband connected servers with 86 cores and 479GB RAM each.
 10 of these servers also have have 2 P100 (16GB RAM) GPUs (20 GPUs total).

 For most courses at Duke, computational support is provided through OIT Virtual Labs (Virtual machines and containers for courses).
 DCC course access may be useful for: